Expo 86: Background

 Up until the late 1970s, the 173 acre site on False Creek, where Expo was staged, was a former CPR rail yard and an industrial wasteland.
 In 1978, Sam Bawlf (then BC Minister of Recreation and Conservation) proposed an exposition to celebrate Vancouver's centennial year (1986).
 The proposal was submitted in June 1979 for a fair that was to be called "Transpo 86."
 In 1980, the British Columbia Legislature passed the Transpo 86 Corporation Act, paving the way for the fair.
 The transportation theme reflected the city's role in connecting Canada by rail, its status as a major port and transportation hub, and the role of transportation in communications.

 The initial idea was to have "a modest $80 million transportation exposition that would mark Vancouver's 100th anniversary."
 It soon blossomed into a full exposition, thanks to the help of the Vancouver Exposition Commissioner-General at that time, Patrick Reid.
-The theme of Transportation and Communication led to the conglomeration of many different exhibits of transportation networks.
+The theme of Transportation and Communication led to the conglomeration of multiple different exhibits of transportation networks.
 This included a 3.5 mi monorail line that glided over the crowds included a trip to every zone.
 Other ground transports included the SkyTrain, a High Speed Surface Transport from Japan, and a French "People Mover."
 The transport of the sky was the Gondola, a boxcar hovering high in the air.
 The water taxis moved along four different ports on the site.

 The fair was awarded to Vancouver by the Bureau International des Expositions (BIE) in November 1980.
 However, once it became clear that the event would be a world exposition, the name was officially changed to "Expo 86" by Ambassador and Commissioner General Patrick Reid in October 1981, and, by the end of the year, Expo 86 Corporation was established as a nonprofit agency responsible in the planning and operation of the fair.
 Local business tycoon Jim Pattison was appointed as CEO, and would eventually also become the president of the corporation.
 The chief architect selected was Bruno Freschi, the Creative Director was Ron Woodall, and Bob Smith was responsible for the production and design.

 Construction started in October 1983, when Queen Elizabeth II, Queen of Canada, started a concrete mixer on the future site of the Canada Pavilion, and offered the "invitation to the world."
 However, work was disrupted by labour disputes for five months.
 Still, Expo Centre opened May 2, 1985, as a preview centre for the fair.

 The fair was originally budgeted for CAN$78 million.
 However, final expenditures for the expanded event totalled $802 million, with a deficit of CAN$311 million.